sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 Therefore one should consider first scanning EEG electrode positions.
 Even without the subject's MRI, this will significantly improve the accuracy of source localization because:
 - We may deform the template head model to adapt to the subject head geometry
-- The template electrode location (in the 10-20 system) differs greatly between manufacturers.
+- The template electrode locations (in the 10-20 system) differs greatly between manufacturers.
 My Fz may not be your Fz.
+We cannot trust the template positions.
-- Scanning electrode position has become easy and inexpensive with a modern smartphone that contains 3-D scanners (iPhone 13 pro, Samsung Galaxy S20 Ultra, etc...).
+- Scanning electrode locations has become easy and inexpensive with a modern smartphone that contains 3-D scanners (iPhone 13 pro, Samsung Galaxy S20 Ultra, etc...).

 We are actively developing a solution to assist in 3-D scanning of electrode position and improve our